Our Local Committee

 Scott Broadwood Church of England Infant School is proud to be an academy that is sponsored by the Good Shepherd Trust.

-This link explains who the Trust Board are and what they do.
+Details of the Trustee Directors can be found here.
+Information on the Trust Members can be found here.
 Further information about the governance of the Trust can be found here.

 Information on the finances and governance arrangements (including annual reports and accounts) can be found here.